-Food Safety The HACCP System - What is a HACCP management system and how can it be implemented in the Food Industry?
+Food Safety The HACCP System - What is a HACCP management system and how can it be implemented 2021 within the Food Industry?

 HACCP management system

-HACCP is critical because it assures good practices of the process to prevent any contamination or adulteration of the product.
+HACCP is critical because it assures good practices of the process to prevent any contamination from bological, chemical and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product, or adulteration of the product.
 It assures that there are standards and procedures that are followed when creating a product so no problems occur.
 It also ensures that there is a procedure for identifying and correcting any potential problems before they become big or widespread.

 It is important that you are aware of the potential hazards in your business and have a plan in place to prevent them from happening.
 For example, if you have an egg-washing machine, it is critical that you are aware of any potential dangers with water temperature and pressure so that they can be avoided.

-What is a HACCP management system and how can it be implemented?
+What is a HACCP management system and how can it be implemented 2021?

 The Hazard Analysis of Critical Control Points (HACCP) management system addresses food safety.
 It addresses the analysis and the control of physical, chemical, and biological hazards that arise from the production, and procurement, as well as the manufacture of raw materials, to the distribution and the consumption of the finished food product.
 The design of the HACCP uses all the food industry segments.